Parthita/powergrid_ml_sih/README.md

     npm install
     npm run dev
     ```

-    The frontend will be available at `http://localhost:5173`.
+    The frontend will be available at `http://localhost:5173` and will connect to the local backend server running on port 8000.

-## Deployment
+## ☁️ Deployment

+The application is designed for a decoupled deployment on modern cloud platforms.

 ### Backend (Railway)

-1. Push the code to a GitHub repository.
+1. Push your code to a GitHub repository.
-2. Create a new project on Railway and connect it to your GitHub repository.
+2. Create a new project on Railway and connect it to your repository.
-3. When adding a service, specify `backend` as the root directory if prompted.
+3. If prompted, set the service's root directory to `/backend`.
-4. Railway will use the `Procfile` to start the application and provide a public URL.
+4. Railway will use the `Procfile` to deploy the API and provide a public URL.

 ### Frontend (Vercel)

-1. Update the backend URL in `frontend/src/App.jsx` to the URL provided by Railway.
+1. In `frontend/src/App.jsx`, update the `fetch` URL to point to your deployed Railway backend URL.
-2. Push the code to your GitHub repository.
+2. Push the changes to your GitHub repository.
-3. Create a new project on Vercel and connect it to your GitHub repository.
+3. Create a new project on Vercel and connect it to the same repository.
-4. Set the root directory to `frontend` in the Vercel project settings.
+4. Set the project's root directory to `/frontend` in the Vercel settings.
-5. Vercel will build and deploy your frontend.
+5. Vercel will build and deploy your frontend application.